Prithvish1996/BloggerSite/README.md

    #3. [inc]- it contains include files which will be useful when you want to add something which is constatnt across whole application.

- # ROLE OF EACH FILE :  [this is overview later down this page ,each things will be explained in depth.]
+ # ROLE OF EACH FILE :
 ------------------------
       #1. db.php-               this file contains all the db connectivity query.
       #2. default_profile.php-  the default profile picture.